-Bitterroot has received a Decision letter from the Bureau of Land Management permitting new disturbance of up to 1.3 acres for up to 13 drill sites.
+Bitterroot has received a Decision Letter from the US Bureau of Land Management (BLM) permitting up to 13 drill sites and associated access.
+The BLM has accepted the Company's reclamation bond covering these planned activities.

 Drilling is planned in the second half of 2021, subject to financing.